-Whilst I can’t do all of that for you in a cheap package, my Simple Site packages include help with the bold items on that list.
-I can help with the other online aspects too, so my solutions are built with that in mind.
+Whilst I can’t offer all of that in a cheap package, my Simple Site packages include help with the bold items on that list.
+I can help with the other online parts too.
+So my solutions are built with that in mind.

-You won’t get that from amateur solutions, or inexperienced designers — and most experienced designers’ prices are aimed at established firms with large marketing budgets.
-My goal has always been to help smaller businesses, not just to sell to them.
+You won’t get that from amateurs or inexperienced designers — and most experienced designers focus on established firms with large marketing budgets.
+My goal has always been to help smaller businesses.

-Most cheap web designers — including quite a few professionals — focus on looks and ignore these performance factors.
-My “Simple Site” packages focus more on performance and use design templates to cut down on visual design time without sacrificing quality.
+Most cheap web designers focus entirely on looks and ignore these performance factors.
+My “Simple Site” packages take both aspects seriously.
 Why?

 Because I want you to have the best chance of success you can afford.